Dr Rebecca Christina Deed

 My background is in plant molecular science and wine microbiology.
 Previous research that I have been involved in includes the investigation of the effect of low temperature fermentation on the transcriptome of wine yeast and the production of wine aromas, as well as projects centred on unravelling the biosynthesis of volatile sulfur compounds in wine.
 I have also worked as a technician to develop improved commercial yeast strains for the New Zealand wine industry.

-In my spare time I am a national wine judge, having judged at senior level for Liquorland, the Royal Easter Wine Awards, New World Wine Awards, and Winestate Magazine, and at associate level for the Air New Zealand Wine Awards.
+In my spare time I am a national wine judge, having judged at senior level for Dish Magazine, Liquorland, the New World Wine Awards, the Royal Easter Show Wine Awards, and Winestate Magazine, and at associate level for the Air New Zealand Wine Awards.
 I hold the WSET Level 3 (Advanced) Award in Wine and Spirits and the Level 1 Award in Sake.

 Research | Current

-My current research areas of interest are focused on using a combination of techniques in molecular biology and analytical chemistry to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, as well as understanding yeast metabolic pathways leading to good fermentative ability.
+My current research areas of interest are focused on using a combination of techniques in molecular biology, fermentation science, analytical chemistry and sensory evaluation to understand the mechanisms behind the biological and chemical formation of aroma compounds in grape juice and wine, as well as understanding yeast metabolic pathways leading to good fermentative ability.

 Elucidation of the pathway/s to volatile thiols in white wine.
 Current projects include the quantification of ‘pre-precursors’ glut-3SH-al and glut-3SH-SO3 in grape juice and wine, the investigation into the role of H2S-mediated thiol production requiring the presence of C6 alcohols, and potential contribution of compounds containing sulfonic adducts for thiol formation.
 This research is in collaboration with Dr Lisa Pilkington and A/P Bruno Fedrizzi, School of Chemical Sciences.

 Investigation into yeast genes linked to fermentative lag phase.
-The primary objective of this research is to identify, from a prior list of candidates, Saccharomyces cerevisiae genes linked to the duration of the fermentation lag phase at low fermentation temperatures relevant to white winemaking.
+The primary objective of this research is to identify Saccharomyces cerevisiae genes linked to the duration of the fermentation lag phase at low fermentation temperatures relevant to white winemaking.
 This research has the potential for use in breeding programmes to develop new wine yeast with longer or shorter fermentative lag phases, depending on industry needs.

 Wine chemical features linked to positive reduction and minerality in Chardonnay wines and the potential role of yeast.
 This area of research aims to gain deeper insights into the role of volatile sulfur compounds (VSCs) in Chardonnay wines by identifying relationships between positive reductive characters (i.e. flintiness) identified by sensory evaluation, and match these to the aroma chemistry of the wines.
 This project also involves the detailed investigation of the formation pathway (biological and chemical) of benzyl mercaptan, a chemical compound associated with ‘flintiness’ in wines.
 The benzyl mercaptan component of this work is in collaboration with A/P Bruno Fedrizzi.